 Alternative Cancer Treatments

 Definition: Refers to cancer treatments that are not supported by traditional medicine.
-Some examples are superfoods cure cancer, alkaline diets cure cancer, certain herbs, or vitamins can cure cancer.
+Some examples are superfoods that cure cancer, alkaline diets that cure cancer, and certain herbs or vitamins that can cure cancer.
 There are numerous other examples, but the bottom line is there simply is not a natural miracle cure for cancer.